Rack-Aware MSR Codes with Linear Field Size and Smaller Sub-Packetization for Tolerating Multiple Erasures: The proof of Theorem

 An $(n, k, l)$ array code $\mathcal C$ defined in \eqref{eq3-1} is an MDS array code if any $r=n-k$ failed nodes in each codeword of $\mathcal{C}$ can be reconstructed from the remaining $k$ nodes.
 Define the set of failed node indices as ${\mathcal F}=\{i_1, i_2,\ldots, i_r\}$.
 With this, the parity check equation in \eqref{eq3-1} can be expressed as

-The recovery of failed nodes $\{{\bf c}_i, i \in {\mathcal F}\}$ requires that the above equation admits a unique solution.
-As a result, the MDS property of the codes developed in subsection \textit{A} is directly derived from the following arguments:
+The recovery of failed nodes $\{{\bf c}_i: i \in {\mathcal F}\}$ requires that the above equation admits a unique solution.
+As a result, the MDS property of the code $\mathcal{C}$ is directly derived from the following arguments: